-A few years ago, out of curiosity and in the hope of encountering some benevolent people, I went to a Buddhist centre in London.
+A few years ago, out of curiosity and in the hope of encountering some benevolent souls, I went to a Buddhist centre in London.
 I could see the practical benefit in the exercises being taught and listened to some wisdom words, but was far less impressed with the paradigm of shared beliefs being advocated.
-There were several comments that jarred me, such as hero worshipping and speculating in earnest as to who was the greatest recent guru; or the retelling of fantastical cosmologies as a matter of fact.
+There were several comments that jarred me, such as hero-worshipping and speculating in earnest as to who was the greatest recent guru; or the retelling of fantastical cosmologies as a matter of fact.
 My mind was truly decided, however, when music and singing was attempted: No doubt the purpose was to emote joy, but the result was a blank for me.
 Nothing close to truth would create art – the expression of the soul – that uninspiring.

 On leaving, the assembly exited the front door past two Buddhist religioners standing on either side, giving their goodbyes.
 The first person was everything I hoped to find there – she clearly just radiated a sense of peace, compassion, joy and love.
 The second, who from the literature seemed to be the leader of the place, did not have the same effect on me.
 I had a feeling of disquiet and, to be honest, slight revulsion.